FOR PROFESSIONAL USE ONLY.

 4. Bakowski, P., & Madej, W. (2024).
 Liposomal intra-articular gel provides components for ultra-low friction in the synovial joint, thus improving clinical and functional outcomes of patients with osteoarthritis.
 Osteoarthritis and Cartilage, 32, S45-S46.

 Supplementation of intra-articular injectable products is a clinically proven practice, known to improve the functional condition of OA-affected synovial joints, thus it is widely used as a medical therapy in orthopedics.
 Intra-articular injection of HA-based viscosupplement into OA-affected structure improves the synovial fluid viscoelasticity and passively enhances synovial fluid lubricating potential.
-Nevertheless, products with improved compositions are able to actively interact with joint tissues, transforming the relative motion from sliding to rolling, thusreducing friction and thus being determined as a new class of joint supplements- a tribosupplements.
+Nevertheless, innovative products with improved composition are able to actively interact with joint tissues, reducing friction by changing the movement from sliding to rolling.

-Lipotris™ tribosupplement is a liposomal composite gel formed with a 44 mg sodium hyaluronate and 1.6 mg liposomes provided in a the injection of 2 mL.
-The highly concentrated hyaluronic acid contained in Lipotris™ has precisely tailored physicochemical parameters, including an optimally high molecular weight that stays in the range of 1400 to 2400 kDa.
+Lipotris™ is a liposomal composite gel formed with a 44 mg sodium hyaluronate and 1.6 mg liposomes provided in a the injection of 2 mL.
+The highly concentrated hyaluronic acid contained in Lipotris™ has precisely tailored physicochemical parameters, including an optimally high molecular weight.
 Additionally, Lipotris™ composite gel contains synthetic liposomes, created from phospholipids (1-palmitoyl-2-oleoyl-phosphatidylcholine, POPC) that have a strictly defined size.

 The consolidated form of the composite structure of liposomes and hyaluronic acid is able to interact with lubricin, the surface protein of the cartilage, creating a surface with highly reduced friction, and thus improving the movement quality in the synovial joint1.